Black Friday Deals Now Live - 15% Off EVERYTHING*

 Yes, although roof boards will generally keep water out, water can get through some of the boards if there is a sustained amount of water landing on the roof.
 This is because timber can expand, contract, warp etc in different weather conditions and temperatures.
 If a knot hole falls out this can also allow water to get in.
 For this reason we would also advise a covering goes on top of the shed roof to keep the shed waterproof.

-How much does it cost to re-felt a shed?
+What is the cheapest roofing material for a shed and how much does it cost to re-felt a shed?